Seinfeld and the Gang — Part 3: The Love Hangover

 The Seinfeld Gang and me, PART 1

-SOB and I believe in sharing every heart-wrenching or morbidly humorous moment (sometimes all in one) of taking care of our elders.
+SOB (Sister of blogger) and I believe in sharing every heart-wrenching or morbidly humorous moment (sometimes all in one) of taking care of our elders.
 If one of us has to handle an elder matter alone, it is recounted with every excruciating detail, so that the other commits the event to the collective memory.
 Invariably, at some point in every vignette, SOB turns to me and says, “this was on Seinfeld.”

 SIDEBAR: I was never a fan of Seinfeld.
 Now I know why.
 I live it.